Towards Human Computable Passwords: Candidate Secure Human Computable Functions

 After the user memorizes $\sigma$ he may need to rehearse parts of the mapping periodically to ensure that he does not forget it.
-How much effort does this require?
-Blocki et al.\cite{NaturallyRehearsingPasswords} introduced a usability model to estimate how much extra effort that a user would need to spend rehearsing the mapping $\sigma$.
-We used this model to obtain the predictions in Table \ref{tab:Usability}.
+One of the benefits of our human computable password schemes is that the user will get lots of practice rehearsing the secret mapping each time he computes a password.
+In fact users who authenticate frequently enough will not need to spend any extra time rehearsing the secret mapping as they will get sufficient natural practice to remember $\sigma$.